Using statistical and algorithmic techniques to give computer systems the ability to "learn" from data, without being

 FIRE Capital One Machine Learning is a year-long (2-3 semester) CURE: Course-based Undergraduate Research Experience (opens new window) that immerses first-year (new freshman, freshman connection, transfer) undergraduate students in faculty-led research and mentorship experience in machine learning.

 We focus on helping students develop research and career-ready skills by training them to work on technical projects in the field of machine learning, deep learning, or artificial intelligence using recently developed techniques and perspectives, and apply them to market-relevant areas such as computer vision, natural language processing, automation, and data analytics.

 If you are a prospective or newly admitted new freshman, freshman connection, or transfer student and would learn more about applying to join FIRE, please find the program application information here (opens new window).

-If you are prospective academic, industry, or government partner, and would like to collaborate with FIRE Capital One Machine Learning on a research project, or would like to provide sponsorship of your products or services, sponsorship of your funds, please find the collaboration and sponsorship information here.
+If you are prospective academic, industry, or government partner, and would like to collaborate with FIRE Capital One Machine Learning on a research project, or would like to provide sponsorship, please find the partnership and sponsorship information here.